Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Introduction

-As the space of possible definitions (e.g. all Datalog programs) is enormous, relational learning algorithms must employ heuristics to constraint the search space.
-These heuristics are generally specified through a {\it language bias}.
+The space of possible hypotheses that a relational learning algorithm can explore consists of all Datalog programs defined over the schema of the input database.
+This space can be very large if the schema of the input database contains many relations or many attributes.
+Therefore, users must constraint the hypothesis space of relational learning algorithms using a {\it language bias}.
 One form of language bias is {\it syntactic bias}, which restricts the structure and syntax of the learned Datalog programs.
 Relational learning systems usually allow users to specify the syntactic bias through statements called {\it predicate definitions} and {\it mode definitions}~\cite{DeRaedt:2010:LRL:1952055}.
-Predicate and mode definitions express several types of restrictions on the structure of the learned Datalog programs, such as the relations allowed to be in the Datalog program, whether an attribute can appear as a variable or constant, and whether two relations can join.
-Table~\ref{table:uwcse-modes} shows a fragment of predicate and mode definitions used for learning the {\it advisedBy} relation over the UW-CSE database.
-A detailed explanation of these definitions is given in Section~\ref{section:framework}.
+Predicate and mode definitions express several types of restrictions on the structure of the learned Datalog programs.
+Consider the UW-CSE database ({\it alchemy.cs.washington.edu/data/uw-cse}), which contains information about a computer science department and whose schema is shown in Table~\ref{table:automode-uwcse}.
+Table~\ref{table:uwcse-modes} shows a fragment of predicate and mode definitions used for the UW-CSE database.
+Intuitively, predicate definitions restrict the relations that can join in the learned Datalog program and under which attributes.
+For instance, it makes sense to join relations {\it student} and {\it inPhase} under attributes {\it student[stud]} and {\it inPhase[stud]}, but it does not makes sense to join these relations under attributes {\it student[stud]} and {\it inPhase[phase]}.
+Therefore attributes {\it student[stud]} and {\it inPhase[stud]} are assigned the same type \texttt{T1} and attribute {\it inPhase[phase]} is assigned a different type \texttt{T3}.
+Mode definitions restrict the join paths that can be explored by the Datalog programs and whether attributes can appear as variables or constants.
+Relational learning algorithms use mode definitions to restrict the Datalog programs that are explored.
+A detailed explanation of predicate and mode definitions is given in Section~\ref{section:automode-languagebias}.
 To the best of our knowledge, all (statistical) relational learning systems require some form of syntactic bias to restrict the hypothesis space.
-It has been shown that predicate and mode definitions significantly reduce the running time of (statistical) relational learning algorithms~\cite{ILPMeetsRDB}.